 It is no accident that New York City was founded on the Hudson Estuary so why have we lost touch with the socio-economic potential of our waters?
 It’s not the demise of the sturgeon and other biological services that forecloses neighborhood waterfront cultures to flourish, though it doesn't help.
 Rather our current model of public space management, for all of its contribution to the quality of life of New Yorkers, has gone too far to stifle small-scale local economic activity on the water’s edge so critical for a waterfront culture to thrive.
-Now more than ever, we need to encourage entrepreneurship and problem-solving, nonprofit or not, in a manner that aligns us, as stakeholders, stewards, and consumer; and accordingly a public space model that integrates economic development with stewardship, recognizing that our economic activity is part of the estuary.
+Now more than ever, we need to encourage entrepreneurship and problem-solving, nonprofit or not, in a manner that aligns us, as stakeholders, stewards, and consumers; and accordingly a public space model that integrates economic development with stewardship, recognizing that our economic activity is part of the estuary and other natural systems.

 For the bold community entrepreneur or council person looking to activate the neighborhood waterfront, a policy vacuum filled by a quagmire of overseeing agencies, daunting administrative requirements, and limited infrastructure, stymy the very well spring of self-determination and synergy so often recognized for its socio-economic powers.